 European Academy of Dermatology and Venereology (EADV)

-Swiss Association of Physicians with surgical and Invasive Activities (FMC)
+Swiss Association of Physicians with surgical and Invasive Activities (FMCH)

 Medical Society of French-speaking Switzerland (SMSR)